top of page

 But what about the education of that literate 1% to 5% of the fairer sex?

 Females were not admitted to universities.
 If they were educated, girls learned at home from a literate parent or, in wealthy families, from a tutor.
 Noble daughters might be sent to another noble family for their education.
 In Elizabethan society, a girl learned to read if her father allowed it.
 Alas again, William Shakespeare of Stratford-up-Avon was not one of those enlightened fathers.
-It remains a backstair mystery as to why both daughters of the author of the most extraordinary works in the English language appear to have been illiterate.
+It remains a backstair Elizabethan mystery as to why both daughters of the author of the most extraordinary works in the English language appear to have been illiterate.

 The First Folio